imelsr/activity-journal/README.md

 # activity-journal
-My first Vue, Quasar &amp; Node.js
+My first Vue, Quasar &amp; Node.js app.
+Time to learn some new skills